-Damaged paint and uncovered soil must be tested to find out if the lead levels are below RIDOH's lead-safe limits.
+Damaged paint and uncovered soil must be tested to find out if the lead levels are below RIDOH's standards.
 If damaged paint on pre-1978 building parts and all uncovered soil are not tested, they are assumed to be unsafe.
 Damaged paint includes paint that is loose, flaking, peeling, chipping, chalking, blistering, or rubbing.

-Checking your home for lead
+Checking your home for lead hazards and lead certificates